 CTU has attracted a number of distinguished national centers and programs.
 There are three programs/centers that are sponsored by CTU – the Bernardin Center for Theology and Ministry, the Hesburgh Sabbatical Program, and the Institute of Religious Formation.
 They add to the richness of the CTU community.
 In addition, the CTU campus is home to the following independent centers: the Institute for Spiritual Leadership, National Coalition for Church Vocations, National Religious Vocation Conference, and the Religious Brothers Conference.

-STARTS: Wednesday, March 4, 2015 at 6:00 PM ENDS: Wednesday, March 4, 2015 at 8:00 PM
+STARTS: Wednesday, September 9, 2015 at 7:00 PM ENDS: Wednesday, September 9, 2015 at 9:00 PM

-5416 S. Cornell Avenue, Chicago, IL, 60616 (see map)
+5416 S Cornell Avenue, Chicago, IL 60615 (see map)

 This is a special course for the fall semester 2015:"Wake Up the World: Consecrated Life For Our Time."
 This new course will be offered on Wednesday evenings from 7-9:30 p.m. beginning on Wednesday, September 9, 2015.
 Go to www.ctu.edu/consecratedlife/courses for more information or to register.

 STARTS: Wednesday, September 23, 2015 at 7:00 PM ENDS: Wednesday, September 23, 2015 at 9:00 PM